pingcap/docs/ticdc/manage-ticdc.md

 ### Topic dispatchers

 You can use topic = "xxx" to specify a Topic dispatcher and use topic expressions to implement flexible topic dispatching policies.
+It is recommended that the total number of topics be less than 1000.

 The format of the Topic expression is `[prefix]{schema}[middle][{table}][suffix]`.